claritychallenge/clarity/recipes/cec2/README.md

 ### Evaluation

-The `evaluate.py` calculates the HASPI score given the scene-listener pairs in `clarity_data/metadata/scenes_listeners.dev.json` for the development set.
+The `evaluate.py` calculates the better-ear HASPI score given the scene-listener pairs in `clarity_data/metadata/scenes_listeners.dev.json` for the development set.
 Specify `path.exp_folder` to store the results.
 To check the HASPI code, see [here](../../clarity/evaluator/haspi).
+The `_target_anechoic_CH1.wav` is used as the reference, with its level is normalised to match that of the corresponding `_target_CH1.wav`.
+The scores of both unprocessed signals and baseline enhanced signals are provided, whose averages are `0.1615` and `0.2493`, respectively.
+Please note: you will not get identical HASPI scores for the same signals, as there are random noises generated within HASPI, but the differences should be sufficiently small.

 ## References

 * [1] Kates J M, Arehart K H. The hearing-aid speech perception index (HASPI)[J].
 Speech Communication, 2014, 65: 75-93.
+* [2] Byrne, Denis, and Harvey Dillon.
+"The National Acoustic Laboratories'(NAL) new procedure for selecting the gain and frequency response of a hearing aid."
+Ear and hearing 7.4 (1986): 257-265.